We regularly update this article with the latest information pertaining to marketing budgets for manufacturers.

-The majority of our manufacturing clients spend between $3,000/month and $5,000/month on digital marketing.
-This includes marketing services - strategy, fresh website content and blog updates, case studies, running Google and/or Facebook or LinkedIn ad campaigns, analytics reporting and analysis, and email marketing.
-It also includes money for digital advertising - paying Google, Facebook or LinkedIn for clicks on digital ads.
-Some companies may need to replace their prehistoric websites first prior to starting any digital marketing efforts.
+The majority of our manufacturing clients spend between $3,000 per month and $5,000 per month on digital marketing.
+This includes marketing services - strategy, fresh website content and blog updates, case studies, running Google, Facebook and/or LinkedIn ad campaigns, analytics reporting and analysis, and email marketing.
+It also includes money for digital advertising - paying Google, Facebook, or LinkedIn for clicks on digital ads.
+Some companies may need to prioritize replacing their outdated websites before starting any digital marketing efforts.

 Which Digital Marketing Activities Are Most Effective?

-This is a pretty typical question we receive, and the answer is "Well, it depends".
+This is a common question we receive, and the answer is "Well, it depends".